romcal/romcal/docs/data-output.md

 ## Celebration Titles

-On top of having a celebration type, liturgical dates may also have one or more titles of significance assigned to it.
+On top of having a liturgical day rank, days may also have one or more titles of significance assigned to it.

 For example, the feast of [Saint Catherine of Siena](https://en.wikipedia.org/wiki/Catherine_of_Siena) is assigned the titles `PATRON_OF_EUROPE` (for national calendars of countries in Europe only) and `DOCTOR_OF_THE_CHURCH` due to those titles being conferred on her by the Church.